No violations of COVID-19 safety found at Atlantic County office building

 "Our determination is that the employer is satisfactorily complying with the Executive Order and with PEOSH (Public Employees Occupational Safety and Health) injury and illness reporting requirements," said Program Manager Glenn Pulliam in the letter.
 "As no violations were found during this inspection, this case will be considered closed at this time."

-The building is located at 1333 Atlantic Avenue here.
-It is next to the Atlantic City City Hall.
+The building, at 1333 Atlantic Ave., is next to the Atlantic City City Hall.

 "They found we are in complete and total compliance with everything," Levinson said.
-He thanked Gov. Phil Murphy, a Democrat, for not playing politics with the issue and for looking at it honestly, even though members of the AFSCME union brought the charges.
+He thanked Gov. Phil Murphy, a Democrat, for not playing politics with the issue and for looking at it honestly, even though members of the American Federation of State, County and Municipal Employees union brought the charges.

+AFSCME is the largest trade union of public employees in the United States.

 Support Local Journalism